HomeESP32UART TutorialsConfigure and Simple TX/RX

 // We won't use a buffer for sending data.

-uart_driver_install(UART, RX_BUF_SIZE * 2, 0, 0, NULL, 0);
+uart_driver_install(UART_NUM, RX_BUF_SIZE * 2, 0, 0, NULL, 0);

-uart_param_config(UART, &uart_config);
+uart_param_config(UART_NUM, &uart_config);

-uart_set_pin(UART, TXD_PIN, RXD_PIN, UART_PIN_NO_CHANGE, UART_PIN_NO_CHANGE);
+uart_set_pin(UART_NUM, TXD_PIN, RXD_PIN, UART_PIN_NO_CHANGE, UART_PIN_NO_CHANGE);

 }

-• Here First of all we will install the UART Driver.
+• First of all we will install the UART Driver.
 The uart_driver_install function takes the following argument

 • @int queue_size, The UART Queue size, 0 in this case since we are not using any queue in this tutorial